mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

 we can port to a package, put the package name after it, and list the package description below, or make a note.
 I hope that the ad-hoc formatting here makes sense.

 I'm not going to include any package upgrade logic here, either for yum or pip.
-We will let the user decide what versions of packages they want to use
+We will let the user/packages decide what versions to use

+Another assumption here is that each of these packages are going to have distributive check files associated with them.
+As of right now, those are in the distributive-{component} packages.

 *Roles for all hosts*
 - common: **mantl-common**